 The experience left me with, among other things, a great sense of loss.
 Not just a loss of my independence at school, but also a feeling that I’d lost control of myself somehow.

 It was as though my time there was spent hiding in the shadows, slipping into the background whenever possible and doing my best to become invisible.
 I spent every day trying hard to get through it, without drawing attention to myself.

 They say that your schooldays should be the best days of your life, in hindsight, my high school days were possibly the worst of my life.

 During my five years at high school I’d was punched, kicked, verbally abused, and constantly humiliated in the classroom when the teacher wasn’t around.

-By the time I left school, I was at a point where I had absolutely no self confidence and I’d lost all interest in pursuing any sort of life outside of my close knit friends and family.
+By the time I left school, I was at a point where I had absolutely no self confidence, was suffering terrible Social Anxiety and I’d lost all interest in pursuing any sort of life outside of my close knit friends and family.